Global financial wellbeing programs: lessons from leaders

 Leadership and stakeholder buy-in

 Securing leadership buy-in is often a critical challenge in launching new programs.
 Forde shared how positive feedback from employees globally was pivotal in convincing leadership to support the program.
 Combined with the strategic importance of financial wellbeing made it easier to secure signatures for the global program.
 PepsiCo’s approach involved taking the time to listen to employees worldwide, ensuring the program addressed their needs.
-By using data points that resonated with employee challenges, the team were able to build a strong business case for its financial wellbeing initiative.
+By using data points that resonated with employee challenges, the team was able to build a strong business case for its financial wellbeing initiative.

 Lessons learned on implementation